huggingface/blog/text-to-webapp.md

 npm install
 ```

-Then we can install the Hugging Face Inference client:
+Then, we can install the Hugging Face Inference client:

 ```html
 npm install @huggingface/inference